 Recorded information includes printed documents, computer files, letters, emails, photographs, and sound or video recordings.

 The Act does not give people access to their own personal data (information about themselves) such as their health records or credit reference file.
-If a member of the public wants to see information that a public authority holds about them, they should make a subject access request under the Data Protection Act 1998.
+If a member of the public wants to see information that a public authority holds about them, they should make a subject access request under the GDPR/Data Protection Act 2018.

 To specify the information which is held by the authority and falls within the classifications below.